miahuang1/participatory-mapping-/README.md

 - Students who want to share their experiences at their shchool

 # Function
--Users can click to place a marker and write their suggestions in a pop-up box -Users can hover over a marker to view what other users have written
+- Users can click to place a marker and write their suggestions in a pop-up box
+- Users can hover over a marker to view what other users have written

 # Acknowledgment